44520-s19/wm-final-project-Sushma4548/README.md

-### Final Project Proposal
+### Web Mining Final Project

+## Sushma Rani Reddy Aleti:

+## Objective:
+- The main aim of this project is to analyze whether the reviews given by the customers are positive or negative based on the three different brands of a product on popular Amazon website.

-## Question:
+## Question
 - Does the reviews for high rated products in online shopping site are positive or negative?

-## Analysis:
+## Analysis Techniques:
-- The main aim of this project is to analyze whether the reviews given by the customers are positive or negative based on the three different brands of a product on popular Amazon website.
+- Web Scraping

 ## Platform for mining:
 - Amazon platform.